pcichowicz/USER-Reduction/README.md

 - Fastp - Adapter and trimming quality control of PE data;
   quality and lenght >= 30
-- BWA aln - Alignment and mapping bwa aln is used to favor the short length of aDNA
+- BWA aln - Alignment and mapping bwa aln is used to favor the short length of aDNA (higher precision relative to BWA-mem)
 - SAMtools - Utility for human readable output.
-SAM/BAM files Sort, merge, extracting mapped reads only,
+SAM/BAM files Sort, merge, extracting mapped reads only, index ...
 - Picard - Marking and removing duplicate reads
 - mapDamage - Nucleotide misincorporations patterns
 - ContaMix - Mitochondrial contamination